Could kidnapping law work in Tenn. teacher's favor?

 (CNN)Tennessee's kidnapping law is a little ... well, toothless when it comes to youngsters the age of Elizabeth Thomas, the 15-year-old allegedly abducted by her former teacher, according to the prosecutor in the case.

 District Attorney Brent Cooper of the 22nd Judicial Circuit wants to change that, and he hopes state lawmakers consider Elizabeth's case when they convene next year, he told CNN on Tuesday.
+The way it's written now, he said, the law lets children older than 13 decide whether to leave their families, unless they are coerced in some way.

 Police say 50-year-old Tad Cummins, who taught Elizabeth in a forensics class at Culleoka Unit School, absconded with the freshman March 13, weeks after a student claimed to see the two kissing in Cummins' classroom.